Flixbox/flixbox-nodebot/README.md

 - Only a few levels have been implemented.
 The startig y-coordinates were garbled in the original data, and I only had the chance to fix a few of them.
 - There is a limited amount of tests and no negative test yet.
 Feel free to add more by adding the text files in ./test and adding them to test/commands.ts

----

-Taken from template readme:

 ## Usage

+Install via npm, then simply run `npm run test` to run the tests.

-The starter contains the following scripts:
+The repo contains the following scripts:

 - `build` - generates the following bundles: CommonJS (`.cjs`) ESM (`.mjs`) and IIFE (`.iife.js`).
 The name of bundle is automatically taken from `package.json` name property
 - `test` - starts vitest and runs all tests